Community gardening: Plant choice and physical layout

 Food production is central to most community and allotment gardens.
 However, restoration of natural areas and native plant gardens are also popular, as are "art" gardens.
-Many gardens have several different planting elements, and combine plots with such projects as small orchards, herbs and butterfly gardens.
-Individual plots can be used as "virtual" backyards, each highly diverse, creating a "quilt" of flowers, vegetables and folk art.
+Many gardens include diverse planting elements, combining individual plots with features such as small orchards, herb gardens, and butterfly gardens.
+Individual plots are often highly diverse, incorporating a mix of flowers and vegetables.

 Gardeners often grow in-ground—this type of garden contrasts most with an urban environment.
 Gardeners may also grow in raised beds, or in boxes, sometimes on top of a paved area.
 Gardens may include raised for use by people who cannot bend or work directly on the ground.